datalab-dev/ucd_library_libguide_chatbot/README.md

 ## Getting Started
-To get started, you will need the you will need R and the necessary packages listed below, along with the following files and user guide.
+To get started, you will need R and the necessary packages listed below, along with the following files and user guide.
+INSERT THESE THINGS HERE ONCE COMPLETED

 ## Necessary R Packages